alan-turing-institute/OpenSourceSA/README.md

 ## Get involved

-If you think you can help in any of the [areas described above](#what-do-we-need) or in any of the many areas that we haven't yet thought of, then please [get in touch](#the-team) with the team.
+If you think you can help in any of the [areas described above](#what-do-we-need) or in any of the many areas that we haven't yet thought of, then please check our [Contributing Guidelines](CONTRIBUTING.md) and [get in touch](#the-team) with the team.

 Please note that it is very important to us that we maintain a positive and supportive environment for everyone who wants to participate.
 When you join us, we ask that you follow our [code of conduct](CODE_OF_CONDUCT.md) in all interactions both on and offline.